 Volunteer Mentors are matched with a student identified by school social workers and counselors.
 These are high potential students that are in the midst of some type of family or housing transition.
 Typically, mentors meet with their students for lunch two times a month at their student’s school located in North and South Fulton, Gwinnett or Hall County Schools.
 During the COVID-19 pandemic, mentors and students meet twice per month via Zoom or Face Time, facilitated by StandUp staff.

-For the 2020-21 school year, we are excited to announce the Next Steps pilot program.
+For 2021, we are excited to announce the Next Steps pilot program.
 This program provides continued support to our graduates as they slowly transition out of our high school program and into the work force or postsecondary education.
 Youth are rewarded for entrepreneurial efforts and continued education.
 Consistent relationships give our kids the support and encouragement needed to stay in school and graduate!
 To learn more about volunteering contact mentorsATL@standupforkids.org.

 Check out our newest newsletter here!